 In carrying out research the researcher had an introduction letter from the course administrators which he took to the schools under study.
-He was then given permission by the authorities to access information from the school.

 3.6 Data processing and analysis

 This involved three sets of activities which included editing, coding and frequency tabulations.
 Editing was done by looking through each of the field questionnaire ascertaining that every applicable question had an answer and all errors eliminated for the completeness accuracy and uniformity.